mzylowski/mzylowski/README.md

 Go to browser and visit: http://127.0.0.1:8080/cv.pdf

-Re-run docker exec every time when you want to test any CV changes..
+Re-run docker exec every time when you want to test any CV changes.